 No. Even before the pandemic, WFH was possible without committing a HIPAA violation.
 But, there are 10 measures that need to be taken to ensure that medical staff remain HIPAA compliant while working remotely.

-How to Stay HIPAA Compliant When Working from Home
+15 Ways to Stay HIPAA Compliant When Working from Home

 - Limit Access.

+It’s important to limit access to PHI when working remotely in order to stay HIPAA compliant.
 PHI should only be accessed and handled by authorized staff members.
 When working remotely, limit access to only those staff members that need it to carry out their work.
 Keep a record of which employees have access to certain types of sensitive information.